 Taro is a native of Tokyo, Japan.
-He lived in the United States for 10 years (1988-1992, 1994-2000), the United Kingdom for 3 months (1991), Taiwan for 3.5 years (2000-2004), and Australia for 10 years (2015-2025).
+He has lived in the United States for 12.5 years (June 1986-November 1992, June 1994-June 2000), the United Kingdom for 3 months (September-November 1991), Taiwan for 3.5 years (September 2000-March 2004), and Australia for 10 years (April 2015-April 2025).
 He has been settled in Tokyo since May 2025.

-• In Japan, Taiikukai (体育会) is a kind of old boys’ network based on the sport you played in your schools.
+In Japan, Taiikukai (体育会) is a kind of old boys’ network based on the sport you played in your schools.
 I just hated it.
 I am glad that I am not part of it.
 On the contrary, my younger brother, Sanshiro, is a beneficiary of the system.
 And another of my younger brothers, Jiro, seemed to be in the system whether he liked it or not.

 If you were a successful athlete, you would receive lifetime respect from your network (as in Sanshiro’s case).
 If you have proved your perseverance by not quitting the 3-year torture of the after-school extracurricular activity (部活動) at high school, you are also the winner in life (Jiro’s case).
 From the viewpoint of Taiikukai people, I was a quitter, loser, and outsider because I quit competitive swimming (競泳) at the age of 15, or at the end of junior high school (中学校).